Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 - Management of the PEDSnet web site and access to PEDSnet resources;

-- Logistical support to the Steering Board, Committees, and Working Groups.
+- Logistical support to the Steering Committee and Working Groups; and,

-The Data Science Unit develops, maintains, and operates the PEDSnet Data Network.
+The Database Management Center develops, maintains, and operates the PEDSnet Database.
 Responsibilities include:

 - Implement the PEDSnet data sharing infrastructure;